grate-vla/grate-vla.github.io/index.md

 - Second Place: $750
 - Third Place: $500

 All top-ranked participants will receive API credits for use with world models, and VLMs from sponsors.
-The challenge will recognize the best student (academic) submissions, limited to submissions unaffiliated with any industry partner.
+The challenge will recognize the <b><font color=red>Best Student (Academic) Submission</font></b>, limited to submissions unaffiliated with any industry partner.
 In addition, the challenge will present awards to submissions that innovate on the three research directions of this challenge.